 Collared Plover (Charadrius collaris)

-The Collared Plover (Charadrius collaris) is commonly found throughout the entire year, in Mexico and through Northern Argentina, and can also be seen in central Chile.
-There have been a few recorded in Guatemala, although there has been some uncertainty, to if they breed here, even though over protective birds and nests with eggs have been seen.
+The Collared Plover (Charadrius collaris) is commonly found throughout the year in Mexico, Northern Argentina and central Chile, with a few being recorded in Guatemala.
 They are both coastal and inland birds, and frequent beaches, wetland areas, rivers and even ponds.
 Adult Collared Plovers are white on their bellies, with a black band across their chests.
 Male Collared Plovers have white on their foreheads with chestnut coloring on their midcrown and nape.
-Their legs a yellow in color and in flight, plumages are dark and feature a wing bar that is white.
+Their legs are yellow in color and in flight, plumages are dark featuring a white wing bar.
 The females look very similar to their male counterparts, except for having a brown tinge to their black feathers.

-As research has shown that the number of individual Collared Plover is estimated at approximately 10 000, there is no cause for concern in regard to the conservation of the specie.
-Due to the minimal decline in the population of ten years, these birds will not reach the threshold of extinction soon.
-Conservationist are constantly monitoring the populations, but it is safe to say that these fast running birds will be seen along the shores for many years.
+As research has shown that the number of individual Collared Plovers is estimated at approximately 10,000, there is no cause for concern in regard to the conservation of the species.
+Due to the minimal decline in the population over ten years, these birds are not expected to reach the threshold of extinction any time soon.
+Conservationists are constantly monitoring the populations, but it is safe to say that these fast running birds will be seen along the shores for many years.